Foundation Diet and Health

 Further information

 These genetically modified fruits can be imported into the USA, Japan and many other countries without any concerns, although Europe is still exempt.
-The few organically cultivated plantations for organic papaya have major problems with pollen from the genetically modified plants.
+The few organically cultivated plantations for organic papayas have major problems with pollen from the genetically modified plants.
 This contamination can render their entire harvest unusable.
 21

 Alternative names

-In addition to tree melon and melon tree fruit, the term cress fig is also used for papayas.
+In addition to tree melon and melon tree fruit, the term cress fig is also used for papaya.
 Latin synonyms include Carica hermaphrodita, C. mammaya, C. quinqueloba, Papaya carica, P. communis, P. cucumerina, P. vulgaris.
 21

 In Thai, papaya is called "malakor".
 23,24